michaelrothkopf/react-native-rsa-expo/README.md

 ## Credits
 This library uses Tom Wu's jsbn http://www-cs-students.stanford.edu/~tjw/jsbn/.
 The original creator of this library is https://github.com/z-hao-wang/.
 The original URL is https://github.com/z-hao-wang/react-native-rsa.
-I (mrbros35) have updated the documentation and plan on updating the NPM version to include updated functionalities.
+I (Michael Rothkopf) have updated the documentation and plan on updating the NPM version to include updated functionalities.

 ## TODO
 If you would like to contribute, please create a pull request.
 Currently, the library is missing PEM handling.

 ## Known issues:
-* Node js may complain about 'window' is not defined.
-I just commented out the 'window' related codes in rng.js and it worked.
-(It look like just adding some extra randomness.
-Should still work without that part).
-I don't recommend using this lib in nodejs.
-I use ursa or node-rsa lib for nodejs.
+* NodeJS may complain about 'window' is not defined.
+I commented out the lines referencing 'window' in rng.js without issue.
+(It looked like it just added some extra randomness.
+It should still work without that part, though may be less cryptographically secure.)
+I don't recommend using this library with NodeJS.
+I'd use ursa or node-rsa.